Betweenness Parameterized Above Tight Lower Bound: Abstract

 \section{Abstract}

 We study ordinal embedding relaxations in the realm of parameterized complexity.
-We prove the existence of a quadratic kernel for the {\sc Betweenness} problem parameterized above tight lower bound, which is stated as follows.
+We prove the existence of a quadratic kernel for the {\sc Betweenness} problem parameterized above its tight lower bound, which is stated as follows.
 For a set $V$ of variables and set $\mathcal C$ of constraints ``$v_i$~\mbox{is between}~$v_j$~\mbox{and}~$v_k$'', decide whether there is a bijection from $V$ to the set $\{1,\ldots,|V|\}$ satisfying at least $|\mathcal C|/3 + \kappa$ of the constraints in $\mathcal C$.
 Our result solves an open problem attributed to Benny Chor in Niedermeier's monograph ``Invitation to Fixed-Parameter Algorithms.''
+The betweenness problem is of interest in molecular biology.
 An approach developed in this paper can be used to determine parameterized complexity of a number of other optimization problems on permutations parameterized above or below tight bounds.